How to do Hispanic Heritage Month the right way

 Read more: 50% of non-native English speakers don't understand their safety training

-"It's crucial to give everyone a voice and remember that Latinx folks aren't a monolith — we've got diverse cultures, beliefs, and experiences," Maldonaldo says.
+"It's crucial to give everyone a voice and remember that Latinx folks aren't a monolith — we've got diverse cultures, beliefs, and experiences," Maldonado says.
 "ERGs like ours help leaders avoid these pitfalls and boost their DEI initiatives."

-And while having a dedicated month to highlight the various Latinx and Hispanic employees within their company's ranks is incredibly important, it's also the bare minimum, Maldonaldo says.
+And while having a dedicated month to highlight the various Latinx and Hispanic employees within their company's ranks is incredibly important, it's also the bare minimum, Maldonado says.
 To truly make a difference and promote DEI values, the work needs to go above and beyond

 "Remember, inclusion should be a year-round gig," she says.
 "Use the month as a springboard for ongoing initiatives that celebrate and support your Latinx employees every day."